ksrinreddy/react-with-typescript-basics-practice/README.old.md

 ## change event on input

-change event on input type: React.ChangeEvent<HTMLInputElement>
+type of change event on input: React.ChangeEvent<HTMLInputElement>

+# type styles as props

+type of styles(inline): React.CSSProperties